 (5% of Avg.
 Payment) PFH

-10.714 percent of a total fee is the equivalent of a base rate plus 12 percent.
+11.111% of a total fee is the equivalent of a base rate plus 12%.
 Rights Holders seeking to engage a Producer under a Pay For Production deal will agree to offer $X, and they will pay that same $X whether the Producer they hire is SAG-AFTRA or not.
-They are not paying an additional 12 percent for SAG-AFTRA talent.
-ACX and SAG-AFTRA did not want SAG-AFTRA members to be at a disadvantage versus non-SAG-AFTRA actors on Pay For Production deals, and felt that adding 12 percent might discourage Rights Holders from hiring actors who were SAG-AFTRA members.
-Producers who are SAG-AFTRA members should consider the subtraction of this 10.714 percent, as well as the 5 percent paymaster fee, when deciding on a rate to charge for their audiobook production services on ACX.
+They are not paying an additional 12% for SAG-AFTRA talent.
+ACX and SAG-AFTRA did not want SAG-AFTRA members to be at a disadvantage versus non-SAG-AFTRA actors on Pay For Production deals, and felt that adding 12% might discourage Rights Holders from hiring actors who were SAG-AFTRA members.
+Producers who are SAG-AFTRA members should consider the subtraction of this 11.111%, as well as the 5% paymaster fee, when deciding on a rate to charge for their audiobook production services on ACX.

-Not yet, but it’s a feature we hope to add soon.
+Not at this time.
 Most audiobooks produced in the past 25 years are available on Audible.com, so ACX has access to that data (with the exception of most audiobooks created expressly for the blind).

-Click on the "Account Settings" link located on the upper right of almost every page on ACX and then click "Edit Personal Information".
-You will be asked to start from the beginning stage, so just click the “continue “ buttons on the bottom of each subsequent page until you get to the page with the information you’d like to change.
+Click on the "Account Settings" link located on the upper right of every page on ACX and then click "Edit Personal Information".
+You will be asked to start from the beginning stage, so just click the "continue" buttons on the bottom of each subsequent page until you get to the page with the information you'd like to change.

-ACX created a series of helpful videos to give you ideas and guidance on setting up a home studio.
-There are also videos that teach you about audiobook editing and mastering techniques.
-Click here to see them.
+ACX created a series of helpful videos to give you ideas and guidance on setting up a home studio on the ACX blog.